 Social commerce is growing as consumers continue to look for new ways to engage with brands.
 Social media is where shoppers go to get ideas with the hope of discovering something new that they want to buy.

 What does that mean for you?
-There’s a major opportunity to not just sell “on” social media but to sell “with” social media.
-Use social content to highlight products and drive purchases across your marketing channels.
+There’s a major opportunity to not just sell “on” social media but to sell “with” social media:

-Create a digital marketplace where shoppers can interact with you, easily discover new and exciting things, and purchase their new treasures instantly.
-And, showcase the content from your most loyal customers to make them feel seen and appreciated.
+- Create a digital marketplace where shoppers can interact with you, easily discover new and exciting things, and purchase their new treasures instantly

 It’s a win-win for everyone.
 You’ll drive sales, increase your following, and build brand trust.
 Shoppers will discover new items that they love and tell their friends and family.